LEVA Level 1: Forensic Video Analysis & The Law

 Class begins each day at 8 AM.
 On Friday, class will be dismissed by 3:30 PM.

-LOCATION: The course will be hosted by the Nottinghamshire Police and held in partnership at Nottingham Trent University, 50 Shakespeare Street, Nottingham NG1 4FQ
+LOCATION: The course will be hosted by the Nottinghamshire Police and held in partnership at Nottingham Trent University, School of Science & Technology, Clifton Lane, Nottingham NG11 8NS.

 Strongly encourage registering as soon as possible.
 LEVA courses sell out before the registration cutoff date.